 Peter Pan’s Flight was one of the original Fantasyland attractions to open with the rest of Disneyland in 1955.
 Though numerous refurbishments have taken place in Fantasyland, Peter Pan’s Flight has remained almost entirely untouched, making it a truly classic Disneyland experience.

-At the highest, you are only about 17 feet off the ground while flying through the attraction, though the forced perspective used on the effects below you can make you feel much higher.
+At the highest, you are only about 17 feet off the ground while flying through the attraction.
+The forced perspective used on the effects below you can make you feel much higher.
 This is particularly true in the scenes where you are flying over London and first entering Neverland, as the size of the models below imply that you’re soaring at a much taller height.

 An Omnimover ride system basically means that the ride vehicles do not stop.
 Many Disney rides employ this system as it is a more efficient way of loading and unloading guests for the attraction.
 Instead of having each ride vehicle, or galleon, stop, guests walk along a moving walkway that goes the same speed as the vehicle while stepping inside.
 This system is implemented in a number of other Disney rides, including the Haunted Mansion.
 Omnimover systems generally make the load/unload process faster, however Peter Pan’s Flight is extremely popular and draws long waits regardless, so be sure to grab a FastPass.

 As you fly over the nursery scene, look carefully at the blocks on the ground.
-Some of the blocks with the letters and numbers are in the correct order that they spell out “Disney.”
+Some of the blocks with the letters and numbers are in the correct order.
+They spell out “Disney.”
 An upside down “5” is used to the “S.”

 Since the ride’s original opening in Disneyland in 1955, it has been recreated for the Walt Disney World Resort in Orlando, FL, as well as Disneyland Paris, and Tokyo Disneyland.
 This classic dark ride attraction is beloved for its originality and timelessness in Disney parks around the world.

-Peter Pan’s Flight in Walt Disney World has not been substantially updated or changed since its opening in 1971, however it consistently has long wait times for guests.
+Peter Pan’s Flight in Walt Disney World has not been substantially updated or changed since its opening in 1971.
+However it consistently has long wait times for guests.
 While there is no clear cut reason for this, I have a few speculations.
 One is simply that the ride is a classic.
-Children today know the story of Peter Pan, and therefore want to ride, and parents and grandparents are inclined to ride for the nostalgia factor of when they used to ride it as children themselves.
+Children today know the story of Peter Pan, and therefore want to ride.
+Parents and grandparents are inclined to ride for the nostalgia factor of when they used to ride it as children themselves.
 As an attraction that the whole family can easily be interested in, it is no surprise that it is so popular.
-Another reason for its popularity may be due to the fact that the ride vehicles are suspended over the scenes rather than passing through them on a track, and this makes the ride unique.
+Another reason for its popularity may be due to the fact that the ride vehicles are suspended over the scenes rather than passing through them on a track.
+This makes the ride unique.
 Regardless of the reasoning, Peter Pan’s Flight is a classic Fantasyland attraction, that is not to be missed on your next visit to the parks.